Thanjavur Maratha kingdom: Maratha kings

-Venkaji
+Venkoji

 Vyankoji, a half-brother of the Maratha king Shivaji, was the first Raja of Thanjavur from the Bhosale dynasty.
 It is believed that he took over the administration of Thanjavur in April 1674 and ruled until 1684.
 During his reign, Shivaji invaded Gingee and Thanjavur in 1676–1677 and made his brother Santaji the ruler of all lands to the north of the Coleroon.
 During the last years of his reign, Vyankoji also allied with Chokkanatha of Madurai to repulse an invasion from Mysore.

 Shahuji I

 Shahuji I was the eldest son of Venkoji and he ascended the throne at the age of twelve.
 During his reign, the Mughals occupied the Coromandel coast and Tiruchirapalli and forced him to pay tribute.
 Shahuji was a patron of literature.
 During his reign, there were frequent skirmishes and battles with the Raja of Madurai and Ramnad for control of the border lands.